lsac/nifi-jms-jndi/NiFi/README.md

 ![Provider properties](/resources/providerProp.png)

-## The provider properties in the flow file are as below:
+## The Solace provider properties in the flow file are as below:
 ```xml
     <controllerService>
       <id>fa5ff488-015b-1000-5674-9ddc019790ae</id>